2 Milly files a lawsuit against Fortnite maker Epic Games over dance move

 Rapper 2 Milly is suing Epic Games over Fortnite’s use of his dance move, the Milly Rock.

-The lawsuit claims direct infringement of copyright, contributory infringement of copyright, violation of the Right of Publicity under California Common Law, among other things.
+The lawsuit claims direct infringement of copyright, contributory infringement of copyright and violation of the Right of Publicity under California Common Law, among other things.

 From the filing: